 PAs seeking the Cardiovascular/Thoracic Surgery CAQ must show they have advanced knowledge and experience in either or both of these surgical subspecialties, above and beyond that expected of entry-level PAs or PAs working in a generalist practice.
 PAs applying for the Cardiovascular/Thoracic Surgery Specialty Examination must have specialty-specific CME and experience in the field.
 They can begin CAQ process by submitting at least one of the components and the $100 administrative fee.
 They'll have six years to complete all four components for the CAQ, including passing the specialty exam.

 PAs seeking the Cardiovascular/Thoracic Surgery CAQ must also first satisfy two basic pre-requisites: (1) current PA-C certification and (2) possession of a valid, unrestricted license to practice as a PA in at least one jurisdiction in the United States or its territories, or unrestricted privileges to practice as a PA for a government agency.
 (Note: If a PA holds licenses in multiple states, all of the licenses must be unrestricted.)
 The licensure prerequisite is addressed more fully here.

-In the six years before applying for the specialty exam, PAs must earn a minimum of 150 credits of Category 1 CME focused on cardiovascular/thoracic surgery practice, including 50 credits earned within the last two years.
-The 150 required CME credits must include an Advanced Cardiac Life Support course.
-The same 150 credits may also be logged to maintain the PA-C credential.
+In the six years preceding the date of application for the specialty exam, PAs must earn a minimum of 75 credits of Category 1 CME focused on cardiovascular/thoracic surgery practice, including 25 credits earned within the last two years.
+The same 75 credits may also be used for maintenance of the PA-C credential.

 How do you know if CME activities are related to cardiovascular/thoracic surgery?
 Use your best judgment.
 (Keep in mind that the credits may be subject to a CME auditing process.)